Cameron Brate Player Prop Bets for NFL Week 18 | Tampa Bay vs. Carolina 1/9/2022

 Season Stats

-- Brate has added 28 receptions for 233 yards and four touchdowns.
-He's been targeted 54 times, producing 14.6 yards per game.
+- Brate has 28 catches on 54 targets for 233 yards and four touchdowns, averaging 14.6 yards per game.

 - So far this season, 7.8% of the 692 passes thrown by his team have gone Brate's way.